AI-Enabled Pattern Harvesting

 Consider two competing companies operating in the same geographic market.
 Each generates roughly forty million dollars in annual revenue.
 Each sells ten thousand SKUs.
 On paper, they look similar.

-Which SKUs are discounted and under what conditions.
+Which SKUs get discounted and under what conditions.

-Which products are replenished aggressively versus allowed to run lean.
+Which products get replenished aggressively versus allowed to run lean.

 How stockouts are handled for different customer segments.